 - 3.1 On 19 July 2019 a proposed Statement was submitted to the Council's Senior Leadership Team (SLT) for consideration.
-The document had been put together in consultation with the relevant internal stakeholders and SLT were asked to consider the statement and make any amendments required prior to referring through to this committee for its formal adoption and implementation. - 3.2 Having considered the content of the document amendments were made and the final version was agreed (see Appendix 1), subject to Member consideration and feedback.
+The document has been put together in consultation with the relevant internal stakeholders and SLT were asked to consider the statement and make any amendments required prior to referring through to the Homes & Communities Committee for recommendation to the Full Council for its formal adoption and implementation. - 3.2 The recommended version of the Statement is attached as Appendix 1.